 Alexandr Moskalev specializes in financial economics.
 His doctorate research is focused on understanding the causal effects of ownership structure on a firm’s behavior in markets without perfect competition.
 He teaches Microeconomics and Industrial Organization courses at Oberlin.

-Prior to joining Oberlin College, Alexandr worked as a Senior Data Scientist at Revelio Labs, a company in the workforce intelligence sector.
+Prior to joining Oberlin College, Alexandr worked as a Senior Data Scientist.
+He is currently working on designing an undergraduate Data Science course for students in Social Sciences who wish to learn industry-relevant data science skills.
 Alexandr enjoys learning about computing technologies in his spare time.

 Intermediate Microeconomics — ECON 253

 Data Science Tools for Social Scientists — ECON 312